 As a result of the Covid-19 outbreak, the College made significant changes to maintain the curriculum offering through remote learning from March to July 2020.
-For the 2020/21 academic year the curriculum delivery is planned to be delivered on site with contingency plans of remote learning in case there is a further "lock down".
-This has involved substantial physical and process changes to the operations and activities of the College.
-These will be continuously monitored and reviewed during the year to ensure the site is Covid-19 secure.
+For the 2020/21 academic year the curriculum delivery was delivered on site, apart from the "lock down" period between January and March 2021, where remote learning was reinstated.
+This involved substantial physical and process changes to the operations and activities of the College.
+These will be continuously monitored and reviewed to ensure the site is Covid-19 secure.
 The College has also been working with all its stakeholders to ensure a safe curriculum delivery.